Temps and termites are on the rise. Schedule your free inspection today.

 What you need to know about wasps

 Most wasps are omnivorous.
-They will feed on a variety of foods and are extremely attracted to sugary substances, like wine and nectar, and foods that are high in protein, such as insects and spiders.
+They will feed on a variety of foods and are attracted to sugary substances, like wine and nectar, and prefer foods that are high in protein, such as insects and spiders.

 Learn moreWhat do wasps eat?